gary-archer/oauth.websample2/README.md

 ## Overview

-A sample focused on tricky OAuth areas for SPAs and APIs:
+A sample focused on the following OAuth areas for SPAs and APIs:

 - The SPA uses the traditional OpenID connect flow, with session management features
 - The API uses extensible claims for authorization